sapereaude1512/sapereaude1512/README.md

 👀 Software developer with 3+ years of experience in UX/UI design

-💞️ I’m looking to collaborate on innovative projects
+💞️ I’d like to collaborate on innovative projects

 📫 Let's talk: katarinamaric1512@gmail.com